Stochastic Observability and Filter Stability under Several Criteria: Proofs

 \begin{proof}[\textbf{Proof of Theorem \ref{tv_equal_placeholder}}] The sigma fields $\mathcal{F}^{\mathcal{X}}_{n,\infty} \vee \mathcal{F}^{\mathcal{Y}}_{0,\infty}$ are a decreasing sequence, that is $\mathcal{F}^{\mathcal{X}}_{n+1,\infty} \vee \mathcal{F}^{\mathcal{Y}}_{0,\infty}~\subset~\mathcal{F}^{\mathcal{X}}_{n,\infty} \vee \mathcal{F}^{\mathcal{Y}}_{0,\infty}$.
 Therefore, when we take their intersection, removing the first or largest sigma field $\mathcal{F}^{\mathcal{X}}_{0,\infty} \vee \mathcal{F}^{\mathcal{Y}}_{0,\infty}$ from the intersection of a deceasing set of sigma fields does not change the overall intersection.
 From Lemma \ref{filt_iff} and \ref{pred_sigma_field_condition}, it is clear that the two conditions for merging in total variation in expectation are equivalent since the sigma fields on the LHS of Equation (\ref{sigma_field_condition}) and (\ref{pred_sigma_eqn}) are equal. \end{proof}

 We have now established that the filter merges in total variation in expectation, but we would like to extend this result to almost surely.
-By a simple application of Fatou's lemma, we can argue the liminf of the total variation of the filter is zero $P^{\mu}$ a.s.
+By a simple application of Fatou's lemma, we can argue the liminf of the total variation of the filter is zero $P^{\mu}$ a.s..
 Hence if the limit exists, it must be zero, yet it is not immediate that the limit will exist.
-In \cite[p.
-572]{van2008discrete}, a technique is established to prove the existence of this limit.
-We now recall the following, where a proof is included for completeness.
+This leads to the following.

-\begin{lemma}\cite[p.
+\begin{theorem}\cite[p.
 572]{van2008discrete} Assume the filter is stable in total variation in expectation.
-Then the filter is stable in total variation $P^{\mu}$ a.s. \end{lemma}
+Then the filter is stable in total variation $P^{\mu}$ a.s. \end{theorem}